-I can’t say enough good things about Loch Ard Gorge – in fact, I’m calling it as the best sight along the Great Ocean Road.
+I can’t say enough good things about Loch Ard Gorge – in fact, I’m calling it as the best sight on the Great Ocean Road trip.
 There are a few walking paths you can take from the car park; on my first Great Ocean Road trip, we only took the easternmost path, which led to some really spectacular coastal views and rock formations.

 It was only after the fact that I realized we hadn’t actually seen the gorge itself!
-I was sure to remedy this during my second roadtrip.
+I was sure to remedy this during my second Great Ocean Road road trip.
 Look at what I’d missed before!

 No caption needed for this one, either.
 An arch is an arch (is an arch…).

 It used to be a bridge, until part of it collapsed and left a couple people marooned on the arch.
-I guess now it’s called London Arch?
+I guess now it should now called London Arch?

 I’d recommend hitting this spot earlier in the day, otherwise it’ll be covered in shadows.
 Still, it’s pretty cool walking down to watch the water in this little nook.